YassinEldeeb/start-dev-faster/src/Scripts/Readme.md

-# Getting Started with Start Dev Faster Boilerblate
+# Getting Started with Start Dev Faster Boilerplate

 This project was bootstrapped with [Start Dev Faster](https://github.com/facebook/create-react-app).